 Michigan Sex Offender Registry

-Michigan requires those who have been convicted of a sexual assault crime to register as a sex offender with the Sex Offender Registry, aslo known as the Sex Offender Registry Act (SORA).
+Michigan requires those who have been convicted of a sexual assault crime to register as a sex offender with the Sex Offender Registry, also known as the Sex Offender Registry Act (SORA).
+If you have been charged with a sex offense, our sex crimes lawyers are here to help.

 The lay of the land, when it comes to the Sex Offender Registry, is in flux.
 There are potentially going to be some BIG legal changes soon.
 However, in the meantime, the following rules apply:

-There are also other sexually related crimes that require to be on the Sex Offender Registry, which we will go into more detail below.
+Other sexually related crimes require to be on the Sex Offender Registry, which we will go into more detail below.

 Both the Private Sex Offender Registry and the Public Sex Offender Registry exist.